arypbatista/shopify-developer/README.md

 path/to/shop-prod$ shopify_dev_tools load
 ```

 This is the basic example and use case for the tool.
-For more options see the [General Command Options](#general-command-options) section or dive into each specific command documentation on this readme.
+For more options see the [General Command Options](#general-command-options) section, dive into each specific command documentation on this readme or simply try `shopify_dev_tools --help`.